SPGryphons/GryphonCTF2017-Lite-Challenges/challenges/crypto/Done In A Diffie/README.md

 # Done In A Diffie
-Start python socket server.
+Pip install Start python socket server.

 ## Question Text
 Aw snap...
 Our key exchange client program has been corrupted.
 Luckily we have a backup plan.
-There is a manual key exchange server located at `nc play.spgame.site 20000`.
+There is a manual key exchange server located at `nc play.spgame.site 10012`.

 Created by cyanoise

 ## Setup Guide
+1. Intstall PyCryptoDome for python 3 (pip3 install pycryptodomex / python3 -m pip install pycryptodomex)
-1. Modify port number
+2. Modify port number
-2. Start python socket server
+3. Start python socket server

 ## Solution
 1. Perform Diffie-Hellman Key Exchange with server.